 777-300ER Version 1

 The 777-300ER Version 1 is the older layout, three-class aircraft.
 There are eight first class seats in a 1-2-1 configuration, 42 business class seats also in a 1-2-1 configuration, and an economy class cabin totalling 228 seats in a 3-3-3 configuration.
-This version is only fitted to three aircraft as of 19th April 2018 – 9V-SWI, SWS and SWT.
+This version is only fitted to two aircraft as of 22nd August 2018 – 9V-SWI and SWT.

 The 777-300ER Version 1 operates predominantly to Beijing and Tokyo.
 These aircraft are being gradually refitted to Version 2, which operates medium and long-haul flights from Singapore – to destinations in Europe, the USA and Australia, as well as selected routes to New Zealand, Japan, Korea, India, China and Hong Kong.